curiousaf574/plate/README.md

 > *"After years of building cloud-native platforms and struggling with fragmented tooling, I built the opinionated developer portal I always wished existed."*

+## ⚠️ Development Status

+**🚧 This project is currently in active development and not yet fully functional. 🚧**

+Plate is an ambitious project to revolutionize developer deployment workflows.
+While the vision and architecture are solid, many features are still being implemented.

+**Current Status:**
+- ✅ Core architecture and components designed
+- ✅ Basic CLI structure implemented
+- ✅ Vue.js dashboard UI framework ready
+- ✅ API endpoints defined
+- 🔄 Integration with Kubernetes, ArgoCD, and Gitea in progress
+- 🔄 End-to-end deployment workflows being built
+- ❌ Full deployment automation not yet complete

+**What This Means:**
+- The project showcases the planned architecture and user experience
+- Some commands and features may not work as expected
+- This is perfect for exploring the vision and contributing to development
+- Production use is not recommended at this time

+**Want to Contribute?** This is an excellent time to get involved!
+Check out the [development setup](#-join-the-revolution-development-setup) below.

+---

 ## Why Plate?

 As both a platform engineer and developer, I've built Kubernetes platforms and GitOps workflows, but using them day-to-day was painful.
 Fragmented tools, complex YAML, slow feedback loops - developers shouldn't need a PhD in Kubernetes just to deploy their code.